Gay Puerto Vallarta - Useful Tourist Information

 Shopping

-Straight Bars
+Straight Bars Clubs

 Vallarta Photos

 For U.S. citizens, proof of citizenship and photo identification are required for entry into Mexico.
 A U.S. passport is the simplest way, but other citizenship documents such as a certified copy of a U.S. birth certificate, a naturalization certificate or a certificate of citizenship are also acceptable.
 You should be prepared to present one of these documents as proof of citizenship along with some type of photo identification.
-Canadian citizens will need to travel with their passport, or else with a Canadian birth certificate and a picture ID such as a drivers license.
-Other foreigners, if in doubt about the entry requirements, should check with a local Mexican embassy or consulate.
-For with the most recent State Department Consular Information Sheet for Mexico

-The airport is approximately six miles north of downtown.
-Near each airport exit is a booth where you can purchase your tickets for transportation into town.
-It is recommended that you take a taxi which will bring you directly to your lodging.
-You should pay for your taxi directly at one of these specified taxi booths and not directly to any driver; you have been warned.
-The vans from the airport carry up to eight persons and make multiple stops.
-Vans and taxis will sometimes know the locations of the gay hotels and B&Bs and of Puerto Vallarta's condos and villas, so it's a good idea to have the address and a phone number handy.
-Taxi prices around town are fixed and set by zone (see below).
+You should pay for your taxi directly at one of these specified taxi booths and not to any individual taxi driver - you have been advised!
+The vans from the airport carry up to eight persons and often make multiple stops, so it's best to take a taxi, unless your entire group rents a van.
+Vans and taxis will quite often now know the locations of the Puerto Vallarta gay hotels, bed and breakfasts and of PV's many condos and villas (not to mention the numerous Vallarta gay clubs & bars), but it's still a pretty good idea to have the address of your accommodations and a phone number handy with you.
+Also, taxi prices around town are fixed and set by zone; be sure to ask before you get in.

 Consulates